cgrossmeier/PMPrompts/_Natural-Language-Writing-Style.md

 # Simplified prompt style to include in prompt
 **-- Simplified Version --**

 "Write like a smart human.
 Plain, direct, and natural.
 Avoid common LLM patterns and phrases.
 Prioritize clarity and correctness over style.
 Use common words, varied sentence openings, and mixed paragraph lengths.
 Avoid staged structure, heavy hedging, and formulaic transitions.
 Assume a capable reader and skip obvious explanations.
 Lead with decisions in technical writing, state requirements directly, and include real constraints.
 Avoid clichés and over-polished phrasing.
-Reread once and remove anything that feels mechanical or artificial.
-Strive for a Flesch Reading Ease score of 60"
+Strive for a Flesch Reading Ease score of 60."

 # Extended format to be used in a personalization profile or writing style.